The Mount is a men’s prison in Bovingdon, Hertfordshire.

 Life at The Mount

-The Mount is committed to providing a safe and educational environment where men can learn new skills to help them on release.
+The Mount is committed to providing a safe and educational environment where prisoners can learn new skills to help them on release.

 Security and safeguarding

-Every person at The Mount has a right to feel safe.
+Every prisoner at The Mount has a right to feel safe.
 The staff are responsible for their safeguarding and welfare at all times.

 Arrival and first night

-When a resident first arrives at The Mount, they will be able to contact a family member by phone.
+When a prisoner first arrives at The Mount, they will be able to contact a family member by phone.
 This could be quite late in the evening, depending on the time they arrive.

 They will get to speak to someone who will check how they’re feeling and ask about any immediate health and wellbeing needs.

-Each person who arrives at The Mount gets an induction that lasts about a week.
+Each prisoner that arrives at The Mount gets an induction that lasts about a week.
 They will meet professionals who will help them with:

 - health and wellbeing, including mental and sexual health